yamamushi/magick-journal/README.md

 * **Weather**: To insert the current local weather
 * **Blank**: To insert a blank line.

+### Magic Date

+**Magic Date Fields**: Comma separated fields to populate the magic date with.
+Available options are the same as for the header fields.

 **Unrecognized options will be inserted as additional fields.**

 Example Configuration: